 Where to dine in South Bank

-Long established as Brisbane’s cultural heart, South Bank also pumps lifeblood into the city’s thriving entertainment and leisure scene.
+Long established within Brisbane’s cultural heart, South Bank hosts a thriving entertainment, leisure and dining scene.

-South Bank is a popular destination for residents and tourists alike, who come to the parklands to bask in glorious sunshine, swim at the man-made beach or relax at the cafes and boardwalks.
-Pubs, bars and clubs are the perfect meeting places, and there is a rich presence of intimate night spots including bars and restaurants each with a unique atmosphere.
+South Bank is a popular destination for residents and tourists alike, who come to the parklands to bask in glorious sunshine, swim at the man-made beach, relax at the cafes and stroll along the promenade.
+Here you will find the perfect meeting places, with a rich presence of intimate night spots including bars and restaurants each with a unique atmosphere.

-Stokehouse Q is a restaurant of choice for food lovers, with its unique riverside location and a contemporary Mediterranean menu.
+Stokehouse Q is a restaurant of choice for food lovers, with its unique riverside location and a contemporary Mediterranean-inspired menu.
 The head chef draws upon premium local produce, including fresh oysters, Sunshine Coast seafood, seasonal fruit-based desserts and a selection of prime beef cuts from Queensland farms.
-The 120-seat restaurant is open for lunch and dinner.